 Visiting scholars staying for at least 30 days may use Leipzig University’s facilities and services.

 The electronic, multifunctional Leibniz Card is a new personalised instrument for improving the infrastructure for foreign visiting scholars and new international staff at Leipzig University:

-- pay guest or staff prices at the university refectories (you will need to be employed by the Free State of Saxony or hold a valid International Student Identity Card to qualify for employee prices)
+- Pay guest or staff prices at the university refectories (you will need to be an employee of the Free State of Saxony or hold a valid International Student Identity Card to qualify for employee prices)

 - University Library